ryanb/dotfiles/README.md

 The `environments` directory contains `Brewfile`s and `.tool-versions`s files for home and work.

-Plugins for neovim and zsh are installed as git submodules.
+Plugins for zsh are installed as git submodules.
 Run `./bin/upgrade-plugins` to fetch new versions of all plugins.

 ## Tools Used